Beneficial Ownership Information (BOI) for Authors: Everything You Need to Know

 That’s the million dollar (or $591 a day, to be more accurate) question.

-Up until December 3, 2024, the BOI reporting deadline was January 1, 2025 (for businesses formed before 2024).
+• Up until December 3, 2024, the BOI reporting deadline was January 1, 2025 (for businesses formed before 2024).
 If you formed your business some time in 2024, you had 90 calendar days to file your BOI report.

-But after over a dozen cases were filed in the U.S. District Courts to challenge the legality of the Corporate Transparency Act and the BOI filing requirements, a nationwide injunction was ordered and the deadline was — temporarily — lifted.
+• After over a dozen cases were filed in the U.S. District Courts to challenge the legality of the Corporate Transparency Act and the BOI filing requirements, a nationwide injunction was ordered and the deadline was — temporarily — lifted.

-I say “temporarily” because the Treasury Department filed a Notice of Appeal to the U.S. Court of Appeals for the Fifth Circuit, and on December 23, 2024, the Fifth Circuit lifted the injunction, thereby making BOI reporting mandatory again.
+• The Treasury Department filed a Notice of Appeal to the U.S. Court of Appeals for the Fifth Circuit, and on December 23, 2024, the Fifth Circuit lifted the injunction, thereby making BOI reporting mandatory again.
+But then on December 26, 2024, a different panel of the U.S. Court of Appeals for the Fifth Circuit issued an order vacating the Court’s December 23 order.

 How to File for Beneficial Ownership Information